-It is important that your teams understand what is expected of them once the organization starts the transition process.
+Your teams must understand their expectations once the organization starts the transition process.
 To get everyone on the same page, make sure to set the expectations up front.
 People will be more collaborative with the process once they know how moving to Agile development will affect them.

 Be Tolerant of Mistakes

-Testers are expected to have some major challenges as part of their changing role.
-As a result, both they and their colleagues in the team will have to adopt a collaborative approach, working together as one self-organized team.
-Until they do, chances are that they will fail to deliver on time, deliver products with poor quality or just go back to their old habits.
+Testers are expected to have some significant challenges in their changing role.
+As a result, both they and their colleagues will have to adopt a collaborative approach, working together as one self-organized team.
+Until they do, the chances are that they will fail to deliver on time, provide products of poor quality or go back to their old habits.